mikael-johnsson/the-flag-quiz/README.md

 ## Design

-👩🏻‍💻 View an example of a completed design section [here](https://github.com/kera-cudmore/earth-day-hackathon-2022#Design)

 ### Colour Scheme

 The colour scheme's most important task is to not stand in the way of many different flag colours the user will come upon.
 The background is therefore "tea green" - a light neutral colour you do not see in any flag.